 91+ lbs: give 2.0 ml daily

 Give dosage two times per day for the first two weeks, as a loading dosage, then give once a day, or for best results, divide dosage between a.m. and p.m.
+However, it is a very safe supplement and I will often tweak the dosage to accommodate the situation and provide the best support for the animal.
+Smaller, incremental doses are seemingly much more efficacious than one dose once a day.

 Copyright © 2006 Margaret A. Wissman, D.V.M., D.A.B.V.P.